mlettini/matthewlettini.me/src/work/harvest/time-tracking-reminders.md

 Teams love this feature because an automated reminder removes awkward IRL “Hey, you need to get your time in!” conversations between managers and their team members.
 Those aren’t enjoyable for anyone involved.
 This feature also led to a significant increase in trials that track time, one of our primary metrics.

-To learn more, read the launch announcement of timesheet reminders I posted on [the official Harvest Blog](https://www.getharvest.com/blog/2021/04/timesheet-reminders).
+To learn more, read the launch announcement of timesheet reminders I posted on <a href="https://www.getharvest.com/blog/2021/04/timesheet-reminders" target="_blank" rel="noopener">the official Harvest Blog</a>.

 These two reminder features may just be simple email notification systems on the surface, but they both presented unique design challenges.
 They taught me lessons in product marketing, settings UX, and behavior design.
 Since these prompts help individuals and teams track time better, we also highlighted them when we updated our [welcome flow](/work/harvest/welcome-flow).